JosephineJ/webbox/webbox_README.txt

 Table of Contents:
 -css-animation-move-in
--css-animations
+   Slider animation using plain javascript; to be re-implemented in Ember.js -css-animations
 -dee
 -- Ember.js project built using ember-cli; used to teach myself the basics of ember and mvc frameworks in general.